fnalways/terminus-docs/docs/overview/introduction/getting-started/index.md

 Welcome to Terminus!
 This guide will help you quickly get Terminus up and running on your preferred platform.
 We'll provide essential information and point you to resources for more advanced setups.

 :::info
-- This guide will set you up as the Admin role to access the full capabilities of Terminus OS.
+- This guide will set you up as the Admin role to access the full capabilities of Terminus.
 - This guide focuses on self-hosted installation of Terminus.
 To try out the cloud version of Terminus, refer to the [Terminus Space documentation](../../../how-to/space/host/create-terminus.md).
 :::